mythribijwar/RISC-V-chip-tapeout/week1/day5/README.md

 ---

-## Summary
+## conclusion

-- Use complete if-else and case statements to avoid unintended latch inference.
-- For loops and generate blocks are powerful for writing scalable, synthesizable code.
-- Always ensure every signal is assigned in every possible execution path for combinational logic.
-- Use labs to reinforce concepts with practical Verilog code and synthesis results.
+-Avoid unintended latch inference by using complete if-else and case statements: Make sure all conditions are fully covered so no signals remain unassigned in any scenario.

+-Leverage for loops and generate blocks: These constructs help create scalable and synthesizable Verilog code efficiently, especially for repetitive hardware structures.

+-Assign signals in every possible path: For combinational logic, ensure that every signal is explicitly assigned in all branches of your code to prevent unintended storage elements.
 ---